• Nepal Trekking Planner

 Difficulties During Everest Base Camp Trek

-What Trekking Planner Nepal advises Before the Trek?
+What does Trekking Planner Nepal advise before the Trek?

 If you plan your trek for 2025 or 2026, you'll have plenty of time to prepare and train.
 You can start by improving your cardiovascular fitness and building endurance by hiking and jogging.
 You can also practice trekking with a backpack to get used to carrying your gear.
 Additionally, you can hire a local guide or join a trekking group to ensure that you have the support and guidance you need during the trek.